RussianStar/garten-planer/backend/README.md

 Backend scaffold for the uncertainty-aware garden planner.

-- `app/main.py` starts a FastAPI server exposing a small demo plan endpoint.
+- `app/main.py` starts a FastAPI server exposing a small demo plan endpoint with a `risk_tolerance` knob so the API always returns date *windows* rather than point estimates.
-- `app/models.py` defines the core Estimate and lifecycle types.
+- `app/models.py` defines the core Estimate and lifecycle types, including helpers for building estimates from single numbers or ranges and a `PlanningProblem` container for future graph-based planning.
-- `app/scheduler.py` contains utilities to propagate uncertainty through lifecycle arrows.
+- `app/scheduler.py` contains utilities to propagate uncertainty through lifecycle arrows and convert those into schedule windows.

 Run locally (after installing deps into a venv):